QMCPACK/qmcpack/README.md

 # Building with CMake

  The build system for QMCPACK is based on CMake.
 It will auto-configure based on the detected compilers and libraries.
+Previously
-Previously QMCPACK made extensive use of toolchains, but the system has since been updated to eliminate the use of toolchain files for most cases.
-The build system works with GNU, Intel, and IBM XLC compilers.
+ QMCPACK made extensive use of toolchains, but the system has since been updated to eliminate the use of toolchain files for most cases.
 Specific compile options can be specified either through specific environment or CMake variables.
 When the libraries are installed in standard locations, e.g., /usr, /usr/local, there is no need to set environment or CMake variables for the packages.

  See the manual linked at https://qmcpack.readthedocs.io/en/develop/ and https://www.qmcpack.org/documentation or buildable using sphinx from the sources in docs/.
+A PDF version is still available at https://qmcpack.readthedocs.io/_/downloads/en/develop/pdf/

 ## Quick build